whitedragon0000/OpenBOR_PLUS/README.md

 Malik comes to the team with a good scripting background.
 He is still learning his way around application development, but shows a lot of promise and a great willingness to learn.
 As his skills progress, he will no doubt be a an invaluable asset to the team!

 #### [crxtrdude](https://github.com/crxtrdude) (2016-2018)
-crxtrdude si è focalizzato sull'android port in particolare sul modulo Activity, Manifest e sul virtual gamepad.
+crxtrdude focused on the android port in particular on the module Activity, Manifest and on the virtual gamepad.

 #### [uTunnels](https://github.com/utunnels) (2007-2014)
 Among many other powerful additions, contributed the original scripting engine to OpenBOR, single handedly